xinwenfu/VChat_TRUN/README.md

 > - The following exploit and its procedures are based on an original [Blog](https://fluidattacks.com/blog/vulnserver-trun/) from fluid attacks.
 > - Disable Windows *Real-time protection* at *Virus & threat protection* -> *Virus & threat protection settings*.
 > - Don't copy the *$* sign when copying and pasting a command in this tutorial.
-> - Offsets may vary depending on what version of VChat was compiled, the version of the compiler used and any compiler flags applied during the compilation process.
+> - Offsets may vary depending on what version of VChat was compiled, the version of the compiler used, and any compiler flags applied during the compilation process.
 ____
 This  exploit is an example of the classic **buffer overflow**.
 This is a scenario where an attacker sends a carefully (or not so carefully) crafted packet to a remote server.
 This packet, through the use of insecure functions on the remote server to process the data it contains, allows the attacker to arbitrarily write to the program's stack or heap memory spaces.
 This is done by **overflowing** a variable (array's) allocated space on the stack or heap performing [out of bound writes](https://cwe.mitre.org/data/definitions/787.html).
-It is also possible to perform [out of bound reads](https://cwe.mitre.org/data/definitions/125.html) known as a *buffer over-read* however, they are not utilized in this exploit as this attack involves writing to the stack, rather than reading from it.
+It is also possible to perform [out of bound reads](https://cwe.mitre.org/data/definitions/125.html) known as a *buffer over-read*; however, they are not utilized in this exploit as this attack involves writing to the stack, rather than reading from it.

 This is possible in languages like C and C++ as they **do not implement** memory safety guarantees automatically.
 That is we can arbitrarily write to and read from the stack or heap of a program written in C or C++.
-The only reason this is possible is because the compiler does not include or implement code for memory safety checks during normal memory accesses.
+This is only possible because the compiler does not include or implement code for memory safety checks during normal memory accesses.
 If memory safety is guaranteed, the memory accessed in a program generated from the language's compiler (or interpreter) will always refer to valid addresses allocated to an object [1].
 One example of a language with memory safety guarantees (among others) is the [Rust](https://doc.rust-lang.org/book/) programming language.

 We will be exploiting a customized and modified Vulnerable By Design (VbD) server known as [VChat](https://github.com/xinwenfu/vchat), this is a modified version of the VbD program [Vulnserver](https://github.com/stephenbradshaw/vulnserver) that was written by [Stephen Bradshaw](http://thegreycorner.com/) in addition to [other resources](https://samsclass.info/127/proj/p18-spike.htm).